B. B. Comer: Legacy

 By the mid-20th century, Comer was hailed as a reformer who brought Alabama's primary and secondary educational systems into the mainstream.
 He was praised for his business savvy and efforts to bring Avondale Mills to Birmingham and Central Alabama.
-He relied on a system of segregation, white supremacy, and child labor to earn profits for his plantations, mines, and mills.
+He relied on a system of segregation and child labor to earn profits for his plantations, mines, and mills.

 His improvements to Alabama's educational systems benefitted white students, while African-American schools and students were underfunded.
 Literacy rates for whites increased during his tenure as governor.
-The white-dominated Democratic legislature consistently underfunded African-American education.
+The Democratic legislature consistently underfunded African-American education.

 Comer also helped establish a tuberculosis sanatorium as part of using state funds to improve public health.
 He also strengthened insurance laws.

 Encouraged by President Theodore Roosevelt's initiative to conserve natural resources, Comer gained legislation to establish the Alabama Soil Conservation Department; it was to oversee a public park system in the state.

 He increased transportation funding to improve roads as part of the state's basic infrastructure.

 Much of the early 20th century's industrial growth and productivity in Birmingham, although to a lesser degree, in all of Alabama, can be attributed to Comer's regulation of the railroad industry and his investment in the textile industry.

 Although criticized early in his career as an industrialist for his attitudes towards child labor, Comer progressed with the common attitude and, as governor, passed a relatively progressive law requiring that no child under 12 years of age be employed at a textile mill.
 Also, as governor, Comer passed another law mandating that children under 16 who were employed in mills attend school for at least eight consecutive weeks each school term.

 Comer was successful in turning back the peonage investigation.
 The use of convict lease labor continued to provide incentives to police and local officials to entrap, convict and lease African Americans as laborers.

 The Comer Foundation, established in his name and headquartered in Birmingham, provides substantial scholarships to students living in the Alabama counties where Comer's mills once operated.

 More recently, Comer has been recognized as a progressive politician who advocated for increasing state revenue sources to benefit residents experiencing low incomes.
 Described as "no flaming liberal and...flawed like any person in history", Comer is recognized for his progressive stance concerning adequately funding state-provided services.

 Numerous institutions and places were named for Comer: